Ephemeral items are those that have a limited lifespan.

 The exhibit features examples of railroad ephemera found

-at McCain Library & Archives.
+in Special Collections.
 Highlights include examples of local

 and international time tables, railway advertising pamphlets, menus,